DeepakVadgama/deepakvadgama.github.io/about/index.md

 Hi there

-I am an avid Photographer and Progammer.
-I have ~9 years of experience (Java) working with HSBC, JPMorgan and Nomura.
+I am an avid photographer and a progammer.
+I have close to 9 years of experience (Java) working with HSBC, JPMorgan and Nomura.

 I have worked as tech lead in a 4 person start-up [chat2get.com](http://www.chat2get.com) (which also powers [doctive.de](http://doctive.de)).
 I am currently working on a start-up as a founder (very early stage).. more details to come soon.